CarmeTeam/Carme-Docu/UserDoc/2FA/2FA-yubikey/2FA-yubikey.md

     Fig. 5: Verify code.

 6. Congratulations you have set up a Yubikey authentication.
-Now you can go to your dashboard or get [backup tokens](../2FA-backup/2FA-backup.md).
+Now you can go to your home page or get [backup tokens](../2FA-backup/2FA-backup.md).

     <img src="images/2fa-yubikey-6.png" alt="2fa-yubikey-6.png" width="250">